srax47/openapi-validator-middleware/README.md

 #### Options

 Options currently supported:
-- `framework` - Defines in which framework the middleware is working ('fastify', 'koa' or 'express').
+- `framework` - Defines in which framework the middleware is working ('koa' or 'express').
 As default, set to 'express'.
 - `formats` - Array of formats that can be added to `ajv` configuration, each element in the array should include `name` and `pattern`.
     ```js
     formats: [